pdfcpu/pdfcpu/generate/booklet.md

 This is the simplest case and the most common for those printing at home.
 Two of your pages fit on one side of a sheet (eg statement on letter, A5 on A4).
-Assemble by printing on both sides (odd pages on the front and even pages on the back) and folding down the middle.
+Assemble by printing on both sides (odd pages on the front and even pages on the back), folding down the middle, and binding the booklet with staples, sewing, etc.

 #### n=4